syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/End-user-Capability.md

 # End-user Capability

-EditControl provides an extensive support like font customization, binding shortcut keys to command, find and replacing the particular words at run time with the help of dialog boxes.
+Supports various built-in dialog windows alike Microsoft Visual Studio text editor.

 ## Key binding

-EditControl provides shortcut key support for all editing and navigation operations.
-Also provides a built-in window for modifying the key mapping of shortcut operations.
+Provides built in support for all necessary shortcut key combination required for text editing and navigation functionalities and offers built-in dialog window, to map new short cut key combination based on user requirements.

 This can be done in the designer using the Keys Binding dialog as illustrated in the given procedure:

    1. In the Editor Keys Binding dialog box, select the desired standard command.
 The default shortcuts assigned for a particular command are listed in the combobox under the Shortcut(s) for selected command: label.
    2. Set the focus to the Edit Box.
 Press TAB to navigate to the shortcuts drop-down list.
    3. Press the desired key or key combination.
    4. Now, click the Assign button, to assign this keystroke combination as the shortcut for that particular standard command.
 Click OK.

-The `KeyBinder` property is used to get the key binder, and the `KeyBindingProcessor` property is used to get or set the key binding processor.
+`KeyBinder` property is used to get the key binder, and the `KeyBindingProcessor` property is used to get or set the key binding processor.
 The Editor Keys Binding dialog is invoked using the `ShowKeysBindingEditor` method of the EditControl.

-The following illustration shows the Keys Binding dialog box.

 ![](End-user-Capability_images/End-user-Capability_img1.png)

 ## Find

-Find occurrences of specified text with constraints such as case matching, matching whole words, and search directions.
-Also allows users to search text with regular expressions.
-Find dialog box is invoked by using the `ShowFindDialog` method.
-The keyboard shortcut to this dialog box is <kbd>Ctrl+F</kbd>.
+Provides Microsoft Visual Studio text editor like `FindDialog` window with similar options, for text search and highlighting.

 ![](End-user-Capability_images/End-user-Capability_img2.png)